oxfeeefeee/goscript/README.md

     - engine -- the wrapper.

 ### Progress
-+ Language: the biggest missing part is goroutine/channel/defer, supports most features, some of them are, probably for the first time, implemented in a script language :), like Pointer/Interface/Struct.
++ Language: Feature complete (except the features that are so insignificant that I forgot -_-) Some of the features are, probably for the first time, implemented in a script language, like Select/Defer/Pointer/Interface/Struct.
 + Standard library: just got started.
 + Production readiness: far from.
 The parser and the type checker are probably ok because they were ported and passes the test cases comes with the original code.
 The backend has a lot of rough edges, and we need much more test cases.